tranqua/NautilusLIMS/README.md

 6x3 boxes can be stored in a freezer (-80) or in a LN2 freezer.

 ##S102 Processing Kits
+Study 102 Kits can be made by the following steps:

 The following kit layouts / contents will be available in Nautilus LIMS for Study 102.
 Kits should be used according to the samples collected.

 ![][img_102_adult_kit_full]